 At Night, Sleep Tight

-Aim for seven to eight hours a night.
-Try to go to bed and get up at the same time every day.
+Aim for seven to eight hours of sleep each night, and try to be consistent about when you go to bed and get up each day.
 Keep your bedroom quiet, relaxing, dark — and free of screens, which disrupt your slumber.

 Take a Walk

 Walking is always a good way to fit more activity into your day.
-Start your mornings with a walk around the block or up and down the stairs.
-If you have holiday errands, park farther away from your destination so you can get in a few more steps.
+Start your mornings by walking around the block or up and down the stairs.
+If you have holiday errands, park farther away from your destination to get in a few more steps.

 When you’re doing sedentary activities — whether working, writing holiday cards or watching seasonal movies — take periodic breaks for a stroll in your neighborhood.
-Try to make your motion add up to 150 minutes per week — that’s at least 20 minutes a day, or 30 minutes five days a week.
+Try to make your motion add up to 150 minutes per week: at least 20 minutes a day or 30 minutes five days a week.

 Try the Jingle Bell Rock

 Some gyms or fitness instructors offer holiday exercise challenges, such as doing a certain number of squats or push-ups each day.
-Search YouTube for options, or start your own.
-You can award prizes in your family, or recruit faraway friends as a way to stay connected.
+You can also search YouTube for options or start your own.
+You can award prizes to your family or recruit faraway friends as a way to stay connected.

 Make Time for Number One

 Or, simply unwind and take a few deep breaths.
-Remind yourself that your emotions are valid and real — but even strong ones will fade.
+Remember that your emotions are valid and real, but even strong ones will fade.